Adamkadaban/CTFs/README.md

         - `python -c "import pwn; print(pwn.p32(<intAddr>))`
     - big endian (for 64 bits)
         - `python -c "import pwn; print(pwn.p64(<intAddr>))`
+    - pwntools automatically packs addresses with the correct endianness for you

 #### Buffer overflow

 - If you ever need to get a /bin/sh shell and you are sure it works but the program exits anyways, use this trick:
     - `( python -c "print '<PAYLOAD>'" ; cat ) | ./<program>`
+    - pwntools does this with their `process.interactive()`

 #### PIE (Positional Independent Execution)